angordeyev/bugbuns/docs/elixir/applications_and_supervisors.md

       end
     end

-`type` is :normal unless started in a distributed environment, it can have :normal, :takeover :failover values in a distributed environment.
+`type` is :normal unless started in a distributed environment, it can have `:normal`, `:takeover`, `:failover` values in a distributed environment.